 2. Bordeaux has some of the best wines in the world

-Bordeaux has a couple of amazing vineyards not so far away from the city, so you can either rent a car (we always rent with Avis, so we would recommend it a lot), or take a private or a guided tour (check the availability and prices here).
+Bordeaux has a couple of amazing vineyards not so far away from the city, so you can either rent a car or buy a wine tour to St. Emilion, for example!

 3. Bordeaux has a lot of amazing photogenic spots